supervisely-ecosystem/template-import-app/README.md

 💻 [Source code](https://github.com/supervisely/supervisely/blob/master/supervisely/app/import_template.py)

-`sly.app.Import` class will handle export routines for you:
+`sly.app.Import` class will handle import routines for you:

 - ✅ Check that selected team, workspace, project or dataset exist and that you have access to it
 - ⬇️ Download your data from Supervisely platform to remote container or local hard drive if you are debugging your app